-- In a large bowl, or I just used my Bosch with the bread attachment on, combine the yeast mixture with the egg, salt, and evaporated milk.
-Blend in about half the flour, then add the shortening and blend in well, then add the rest of the four.
-You want the dough to be soft but not sticky, so add small amounts of flour as needed.
-I like when mine is just barely no longer sticking to the sides of the bowl.
+In a large bowl or mixer, combine the yeast mixture with the egg, salt, and evaporated milk.
+Blend in about half the flour, then add the shortening and blend in well, then add the rest of the flour.
+You want the dough to be soft but not sticky.
+Add small amounts of flour as needed.
+It's best when the dough just barely stops sticking to the side of the bowl or mixer.

 - Cover loosely and let the dough raise in the fridge at least 3 hours or overnight.

-- Punch down the dough then remove from bowl onto a lightly floured surface.
+Punch down the dough and place it on a lightly floured surface.
 Roll the dough out into a large square.
 Using a knife or pizza cutter, cut the dough into 2 inch squares (for full size beignets make 4 inch squares).
 Remove squares to a cookie sheet lined with cooking spray and let raise for 30 to 40 minutes.

 - Pour vegetable oil into a deep fry pan over the stove on medium high to heat.
 When oil is hot, test a small piece of dough in the oil to make sure it's hot enough, the dough should float to the top and begin to brown within a few seconds.

 - Prepare by setting out a large plate topped with paper towels and a large slotted spoon near the stove, these cook quickly!
 Also fill your paper bag with about a cup of powdered sugar.